How to Tell if a Copyright Infringement Claim is Real

 The reason it’s valued so highly is that it’s believed to be one of the hardest things to manipulate – meaning it’s one of the most authentic ways to determine how popular your webpage is.
 While other early search engines have capitalized on this theory, Google has boiled it down to a science.

-Part of what makes Google such a great search engine is their algorithm that works to bring you the best search results.
+Part of what makes Google such a great search engine is its algorithm that works to bring you the best search results.
 This algorithm was developed by Larry Page and is called PageRank.
 PageRank looks at a bunch of different factors when deciding where to rank a page in its search results, but one of the strongest indicators is the number of hyperlinks pointing to a particular page.
 Those links are counted and considered “popular votes”.

 The more popular a page, the more likely it is to rank #1 for a particular query.
 While the algorithm has grown, changed, and progressed, external links continue to be a valuable ranking factor.